hayyrs66/currency-converter/README.md

 # Currency Converter Console Application

 This is a Java console application for currency conversion.
-It allows users to convert between different currencies using real-time exchange rates obtained from an external API.
+It allows users to convert between different currencies using real-time exchange rates obtained from the [ExchangeRate-API](https://www.exchangerate-api.com/).

 ## Introduction